Keyboard shortcuts

 map

-Orm.map takes the results of a SELECT query and reconstructs the object graph based on the column aliases.
+Orm.map takes the results of a D1 SELECT query and attempts to reconstruct the object graph based on the column aliases.
 This is useful when you need to write custom SQL but still want to leverage the ORM’s hydration capabilities.

 hydrate